Abi Smith

 Chief executive officer

-translocation ecology.
-Abi holds a Masters of Environment, Bachelor of Science in Ecology, a Diploma of Leadership and Management and a Diploma of Governance for not-for-profits.
+Abi holds a Master of Environment, Bachelor of Science (Ecology), Diploma of Leadership and Management, and a Diploma of Governance (Not-for-Profit).
+She is passionate about building collaborative, science-led conservation programs that empower communities and protect Australia’s unique biodiversity.

 Dr. Matt West